wduquette/joe/mdbook/src/extending/registered_types.md

   - If a proxy is found, it is cached back into the `proxyTable` for the value's concrete class.
 It will be found immediately next time.

-- Finally, if no proxy has been found the value's `Class` is added to the `opaqueTypes` table, so that lookups will "fail fast" next time.
+- Finally, if no proxy has been found an `OpaqueType` is created and registered for the value's `Class`.

+**NOTE**: when looking for registered interfaces, Joe only looks at the interfaces directly implemented by the value's class or its superclasses; it does *not* check any interfaces that those interfaces might extend.
+This is intentional, as expanding the search is too likely to lead to false positives and much unintentional comedy.
+Registered interfaces should be used with great care!

 ## The Supertype